tombatomba/OrganizationChanges/why.md

 - Common ticketing systems, knowledge bases, and SLAs make support predictable and transparent.

 - Encourages collaboration and knowledge sharing between subsidiaries.

+## Scalability for Growth and M&A

+- When the parent company acquires a new business, the SSC can quickly onboard it into shared systems.

+- New subsidiaries don’t need to build IT from scratch — they plug into existing shared services.